G-NT3806KSJP

 exacted through parcel post…

 Anna Lena Phillips Bell shows us how prosody acts as ecopoetic harm reduction by close reading “Anthropocene” by Lisa Williams—one positive variation of making more out of less in a radical retooling of what’s typically claimed by poetry traditionalists who fetishize austerity logic, even in their art.
 Bell, rightly reading Williams, turns this on its head.
 Maxwell Gontarek makes the case for a third-wave ecopoetics in a comparative essay that offers an amendment to Min Hyuong Song’s argument in Climate Lyricism, claiming instead that it’s in a strategic return to Romanticism that the rudiments for a refreshed ecopoetic perspective may be found.
 Nicole Arocho Hernández, in their review of mónica teresa ortiz’s Book of Provocations, observes that ortiz’s poetics—not just necropastoral, but laced with anarchism—“journey towards a collective creation of a post-empire future.”
-In his review, Omid Bagherli adroitly contrasts Eunsong Kim’s exhaustive critique of Modernism’s predatory aesthetic and acquisition practices with the generative, alternative archive-building chronicled by Laura E. Helton in Scattered and Fugitive Things, a material history that thrived in its occlusion from the dominant channels of cultural value.
+In his double review, Omid Bagherli adroitly contrasts Eunsong Kim’s exhaustive critique of Modernism’s predatory aesthetic and acquisition practices with the generative, alternative archive-building chronicled by Laura E. Helton in Scattered and Fugitive Things, a Black material history that thrived in its occlusion from the dominant channels of cultural value.
 Another version of hope appears, here, in what we don’t yet know about what alternatives are being cultivated, hidden or fugitive, for a time beyond this weighted present.

 If the past’s literary forms teach us anything, it’s that there’s no single way to address inequity or moral failure, nor that there’s one single method for living through it.
-Whether it’s through immersion into the landscape as a hermeneutic means of perspectival recalibration, like in Oscar Oswald’s two peripatetic poems, or Marshall Woodward’s oblique, spiny exclamations, or in the anhedonic retreat lived out by Brianna Di Monda’s protagonist in her short story, “Home-Cosmography,” sometimes the indirect approach is the only manageable route.
-Poupeh Missaghi’s excerpt from her forthcoming novella, Sound Museum, reminiscent of Christine Brooke-Rose’s Amalgamemnon meets today’s Bernhardian fictive vein, critically dramatizes the hallucinatory imbrications of liberalism and curation while living under a regime (with thanks to Coffee House Press as we worked to find the right excerpt).
-Aditi Machado’s second of two poems included in this issue, “Bent Record,” ironizes indirection such that the moral claim of complicity is bent back towards an even darker realism, riding the tonal and moral edge of the inescapable truth of our daily damage contra the impossible demand that we redress it—
+Whether it’s through immersion into the landscape as a hermeneutic means of perspectival recalibration, like in Oscar Oswald’s two peripatetic poems, or Marshall Woodward’s oblique, spiny exclamations, or in the anhedonic retreat lived out by Brianna Di Monda’s protagonist in her short story, “Home-Cosmography,” sometimes an indirect approach is the only manageable route.
+Poupeh Missaghi’s excerpt from her novella, Sound Museum, reminiscent of Christine Brooke-Rose’s Amalgamemnon meets today’s Bernhardian fictive vein, critically dramatizes the hallucinatory imbrications of liberalism and curation while living under a regime (with thanks to Coffee House Press as we worked to find the right excerpt).
+Aditi Machado’s second of two poems included in this issue, “Bent Record,” ironizes indirection such that the claim of complicity is bent back towards an even darker realism, riding the tonal and moral edge of the inescapable truth of our daily damage contra the impossible demand that we redress it—

 And I knew just enough